merkede/podcast-website/content/blog/how-verification-works-on-mastodon/index.md

 - What is expected of me?
 - How do I know if I’ve succeeded, whatever ‘success’ is?

-The truth is, I never fully answered these questions but asking the why helped me shape and understand the how.
-As I now reflect on my first stint as Data Science manager, here are 3 key reflections.
+The truth is, I never fully answered these questions but asking the why helped me shape and understand the how. **As I now reflect on my first stint as Data Science manager, here are 3 key reflections**.

 ## Don't be dogmatic with Plan A